neXtMcNAIR/CAPP/README.md

 - 7Zip software to extract the software

-- Contour file from CATIA or other CAD programs
+- Contour file from CAD program

 - VCP license and program